-Muktinath Temple (Chumig Gyatsa) is symbol of the religious symbiosis between both Hindus and Buddhists.
-Hindu believes that lord Vishnu got salvation from curse of Brinda (wife of Jalandhar) here.
-Therefore he is worshipped as Muktinath (Lit. the lord of salvation).
-The holy shrine, which is said to have risen on its own, is one of eight such shrines (the others include Srirangam, Sri Mushnam, Tirupati, Naimisaranyam, Thottadri, Pushkaram and Badrinath).
+Muktinath Temple (Chumig Gyatsa) is the symbol of the religious symbiosis between both Hindus and Buddhists.
+The Hindu believes that lord Vishnu got salvation from the curse of Brinda (wife of Jalandhar) here.
+Therefore, he is worshipped as Muktinath (Lit. the lord of salvation).
+The holy shrine, which is said to have arisen on its own, is one of eight such shrines (the others include Srirangam, Sri Mushnam, Tirupati, Naimisaranyam, Thottadri, Pushkaram, and Badrinath).
 This Pagoda Style Muktinath Temple is also one of 108 Vaishnava shrines.
 Here in the early 19th century the Hindus consecrated a Vishnu temple and named is Muktinath - Lord of Liberation.
-Against a backdrop of incredible starkness you can sit and stare to the south the snow covered Annapurna range, or to the north the Tibetan plateau
+Against a backdrop of incredible starkness, you can sit and stare at the south the snow-covered Annapurna range, or to the north the Tibetan plateau

-According to Hindu Myth it is belief that this world is "MAYA" (an illusion) of life cycle of birth and rebirth.
-Everybody seek to get rid of this cycle and get nirvana.
+According to Hindu Myth, it is a belief that this world is "MAYA" (an illusion) of a life cycle of birth and rebirth.
+Everybody seeks to get rid of this cycle and get nirvana.
 A visit to Muktinath will help to achieve this goal.
-There are 108 waterspouts in the back yard of this temple called as Muktidhara where froozen water are continuously flowing from the bull head and two Kunda (ponds infront of the temple).
-Taking bath in these 108 waterspouts and two kunda belive that it brings them salvation.
+There are 108 waterspouts in the backyard of this temple called Muktidhara where frozen water is continuously flowing from the bullhead and two Kunda (ponds in front of the temple).
+Taking bath in these 108 waterspouts and two Kunda (ponds) believes to bring salvation.

-Muktinath Temple can be accessed by road way from Kathmandu to Pokhara following the Prithivi Highway afterthat crossing Beni, Tatopani, Ghasa, Marpha, Jomsom and Kagbeni.
+Muktinath Temple can be accessed by a roadway from Kathmandu to Pokhara following the Prithvi Highway after that crossing Beni, Tatopani, Ghasa, Marpha, Jomsom, and Kagbeni.

-First halt: Muktinath Tour via road begins from Pokhara and will be the good idea to spend one overnight which is 206 km far from Kathmandu, 910 meters above sea level and journey takes around 7 hours.
-Road are blacktop and comfortable for the journey.
+First halt: Muktinath Tour via road begins from Pokhara and will be a good idea to spend one overnight which is 206 km far from Kathmandu, 910 meters above sea level and the journey takes around 7 hours.
+The road is blacktop and comfortable for the journey.
 Whereas Pokhara is easily accessible by 25 minutes flight from Kathmandu.
-You can easily find different catogories hotel from standard to five star level as per your choice.
-Most of the popular hotels, shopping center and restaurant are located near Lakeside and they do accept the major Credit Card, Visa Card, Master Card, AMX, and more.
-You can enjoy varities of foods with live music and cutural dance shows in diffrent restaurant here.
+You can easily find different categories of the hotel from standard to five-star level as per your choice.
+Most of the popular hotels, shopping centers, and restaurants are located near Lakeside and they do accept the major Credit Card, Visa Card, Master Card, AMX, and more.
+You can enjoy varieties of foods with live music and cultural dance shows in different restaurants here.

 Second halt: Pokhara to Muktinath by road might need one night stop at Jomsom which is located at an altitude of 2734 meters and 170 km far from Pokhara.
-Roads upto Beni - 100 km are blacktop and comfortable for the journey whereas next 70 km upto Jomsom are off road.
-It might take 8/9 hours to reach at Jomsom.
-Please do not expect for the star hotel here.
-Jomsom is also connected via air way from Pokhara.
+Roads up to Beni - 100 km are blacktop and comfortable for the journey whereas the next 70 km up to Jomsom are off-road.
+It might take 8/9 hours to reach Jomsom.
+Please do not expect the star hotel here.
+Jomsom is also connected via air-way from Pokhara.
 15 minutes flight from Pokhara will take you to the Jomsom.
-And on the same day you can visit Muktinath Temple and return back to Jomsom as well.
+And on the same day, you can visit Muktinath Temple and return back to Jomsom as well.

-Option 02: By Flight - 1 nights (Kathmandu - Pokhara - Jomsom - Muktinath) Which is the closest airport to Muktinath Temple?
+Option 02: By Flight - 1 night (Kathmandu - Pokhara - Jomsom - Muktinath) which is the closest airport to Muktinath Temple?

 Jomsom is the nearer airport to reach Muktinath Temple.
-There are no direct flight from Kathmandu.
-First, take flight to Pokhara, then to Jomsom.
-Since, Jomsom is the windy place, flights are operated in the early morning only if the weather permits.
+There are no direct flights from Kathmandu.
+First, take a flight to Pokhara, then to Jomsom.
+Since Jomsom is the windy place; flights are operated in the early morning only if the weather permits.
 Sometimes flight might get canceled due to bad weather.
-So, one night stay at Pokhara is must and take next day morning flight to Jomsom.
-18 seats Twin Otter plane carries passengers in this route.
+So, one night stay at Pokhara is the must and takes next day morning flight to Jomsom.
+18 seats Twin Otter plane carries passengers on this route.

 Option 03: By Helicopter - 1:30 hours (Kathmandu - Muktinath)

 Muktinath tour by helicopter is operated from Kathmandu.
-Muktinath Temple is in just one and half hour flying distance by helicopter.
+Muktinath Temple is in just one and a half hours flying distance by helicopter.
 The helipad is located at Ranipauwa.
 From here the temple can be reached via 30 minutes walking.
 Perform pooja/darshan at the temple and fly back to Kathmandu.

 Option 04: By Trek - 7 nights

 Muktinath Temple can also be visited via adventurous trek.
-Fist get yourself at Pokhara and trek starts from Nayapul (1 hr drive) following overnight stay at Tikhedunga, Ghorepani, Tatopani, Ghasa, Marpha, Kagbeni then to Muktinath.
-The average walking duration are 7 to 8 hours per day.
+Fist get yourself at Pokhara and trek starts from Nayapul (1 hr drive) following an overnight stay at Tikhedunga, Ghorepani, Tatopani, Ghasa, Marpha, Kagbeni then to Muktinath.
+The average walking duration is 7 to 8 hours per day.

-What permits are required to visit this temple?
+What permits are required to visit Muktinath Temple?

-March, April, May, June, September, October and November are the best time to visit Muktinath.
-During these months weather will be clear and snow capped mountains can be observed closely.
+March, April, May, June, September, October, and November are the best time to visit Muktinath.
+During these months the weather will be clear and snowcapped mountains can be observed closely.

-The latest earthquake of nepal haven't affect the temple.
-It is safe and secure to travel.
-Only Gorkha, Kathmandu, Langtang and Everest region were affected but, all places are safe to visit.
+The latest earthquake in Nepal (April 2015) hasn't affected Muktinath Temple.
+It is totally safe and secure to travel.
+Only Gorkha, Kathmandu, Langtang and Everest region was damaged but now, all places are safe to visit.

 Muktinath Temple Pictures: